CSCC012023/final-project-s23-p-pioneers/README.md

 We welcome contributions to CoBuild and appreciate your interest in improving the application.
 Here are some guidelines for contributing:

   Git Flow: CoBuild follows the Feature Branch workflow.
 When contributing, create a new branch for your feature or bug fix. <br>

-  Branch Naming: Please use descriptive and meaningful names for your branches, summarizing the purpose of your changes. <br>
+  #### Branch Naming: Please use descriptive and meaningful names for your branches, summarizing the purpose of your changes. <br>
+      1. Main Branch: This branch typically holds the stable and production-ready code.
+It is often named "main" or "master" branch, depending on the version control system being used.

+      2. Developmental Branch: This branch serves as a staging area for ongoing development work.
+It may be named "development" or "dev" branch.

+      3. Setup Branch: This branch is created for initial setup or configuration changes.
+It can be named "setup" or "configuration" branch.

+      4. Feature Branches: These branches are created for developing new features.
+Each feature can have its own branch, ideally with a descriptive name reflecting the feature being worked on.
+For example, a feature branch for adding user authentication could be named "feature/authentication".

+      5. Bug Fix Branches: Similar to feature branches, bug fix branches are created to address specific issues or bugs.
+These branches can be named with a prefix like "bugfix/" followed by a descriptive name or reference to the bug being fixed.
+For instance, a bug fix branch for resolving a login issue could be named "bugfix/login-issue".

   Issue Tracking: We use GitHub Issues to track bugs, feature requests, and other tasks.
 Please check the existing issues or create a new one before starting your work. <br>
   Pull Requests: Once you have completed your changes, submit a pull request against the main branch.
 Our team will review your changes and provide feedback before merging. <br>